KGHZ: History

-Final KSPR logo, until 2017.
-Retained by KSPR-LD.
+Final KSPR logo, used until 2017.
+It was retained by KSPR-LD.

-KSPR has been digital-only since February 17, 2009.
+KSPR began broadcasting digital-only on February 17, 2009.

 Schurz announced on September 14, 2015, that it would exit broadcasting and sell its television and radio stations, including KYTV, K15CZ-D (channel 15), and the SSA with KSPR, to Gray Television for $442.5 million.
 Schurz subsequently agreed to exercise its option to purchase KSPR on December 15, 2015; the transfer, which was contingent on the completion of the sale of KYTV and the rest of its television division to Gray, called for the termination of KSPR's joint sales agreement with KYTV and for the KSPR license to be entered into the FCC's broadcast incentive auction.
 The FCC approved the sale on February 12, 2016, and it was completed on February 16, 2016.

 On January 2, 2017, KYTV began to simulcast KSPR 33.1 programming on one of its own subchannels.
 On February 1, 2017, channel 33's call letters were changed to KGHZ (a likely reference to the spectrum auction); the KSPR call letters are now used by the former K15CZ-D, which changed its call letters from KYCW-LD to KSPR-LD on the same day.
 Shortly after the callsign change, KGHZ swapped its virtual channel 33 position and ABC affiliation with KSPR-LD, with KGHZ's primary virtual channel mapping to 15.1.
 Through all of this, the on-air day-to-day operations of KSPR went unchanged on their new signal outside of mentions for over-the-air viewers to rescan their sets in order to continue to watch ABC programming.
 However, few viewers actually lost access to ABC programming due to the high penetration of cable and satellite, which are all but essential for acceptable television in this vast and mountainous market.

-As KGHZ, the station maintained carried Antenna TV on its main subchannel until May 31, when the station went off the air and its license was returned to the FCC the same day.
+As KGHZ, the station carried Antenna TV on its main subchannel until May 31, when the station went off the air and its license was returned to the FCC the same day.
 The channel 19 frequency is now occupied by low-power sister station KYCW-LD (formerly K25BD-D) in Branson on virtual channel 25.
-The KGHZ license was cancelled on that date.
+The KGHZ license was canceled on that date.
 However, KYCW-LD utilizes KSPR/KGHZ's former full-power transmitter and tower at KYCW-LD's reduced power requirements.